sophieli-econ/sophieli-econ.github.io/index.markdown

 ### Working Papers

-The Effect of a Woman-Friendly Occupation on Employment: U.S. Postmasters Before WWII, _Conditionally Accepted at Explorations in Economic History_ [[Draft]](pdfs/SophieLi_JMP.pdf)
+The Effect of a Woman-Friendly Occupation on Employment: U.S. Postmasters Before WWII, _Conditionally accepted at Explorations in Economic History_ [[Draft]](pdfs/SophieLi_JMP.pdf)

 * IPUMS Excellence in Research Award, 2023